Chart Color Schemes

 Summer Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Summer Hill (Inner West - NSW) is around 7,624.
-This figure reflects a growth of 336 people since the 2021 Census, which reported a population of 7,288.
-AreaSearch validated this increase using latest ERP data from ABS released in June 2024 and additional 25 new addresses since the Census date.
-This results in a density ratio of 6,353 persons per square kilometer, placing Summer Hill within the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 4.6% since the census is competitive with its SA4 region at 6.4%.
+As of November 2025, the estimated population of Summer Hill (Inner West - NSW) statistical area (Lv2) is around 7,648.
+This reflects an increase of 360 people since the 2021 Census, which reported a population of 7,288.
+The change was inferred from AreaSearch's estimate of resident population at 7,608 following examination of ABS's latest ERP data release (June 2024), and an additional 25 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,373 persons per square kilometer, placing Summer Hill in the top 10% nationally according to AreaSearch.
+The area's 4.9% growth since census is within 1.4 percentage points of its SA4 region (6.3%), indicating competitive growth fundamentals.
 Overseas migration was the primary driver of population gains recently.

-AreaSearch projects future demographic trends using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-By 2041, the suburb's population is projected to decline by 330 persons.
-However, specific age cohorts like the 75 to 84 group are expected to grow, with an increase of 143 people over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area's population is projected to decline by 329 persons according to this methodology.
+However, specific age cohorts like the 75 to 84 group are expected to grow, with projections indicating an increase of 143 people in this age bracket over this period.

 Frequently Asked Questions - Population